-The same way we feel much better when something is going according to plan, so do dogs.
+The same way we feel much better when something is going according to plan, so do dogs – they're creatures of routine.
 That doesn’t mean that your dog’s life should become too predictable, stale and boring, but just that it should have a general structure.
 A too chaotic life can lead to stress and anxiety, and expecting a pleasant event that the dog knows is coming – like a walk – can be almost as pleasant as the event itself.

 A no-brainer for some, but still something that needs to be said for others – a fixed dog lives a much longer, healthier and happier life than it otherwise would.
 You can’t argue with statistics on that.